-Exams are scheduled at Student Accessibility Services (SAS) in the Academic Success Center (ASC).
+Exams are scheduled at Student Accessibility Services (SAS) in the Academic Success and Tutoring Center (ASTC).

 Exams must be taken during the hours of 8:30 AM to 5:45 PM Monday through Thursday.

 Steps to Request Test/Exam to be taken in the ASC

 - Request to take the exam in the ASC by completing the “Academic Adjustment Testing” form (GREEN FORM) at least 2 business days before exam to ensure that space is available.

 - Remind the instructor to make a copy of the exam available in the ASC.

 - Arrive on time for the test.
 Failure to arrive on time compromises the testing schedule for that day.

 - If the student is more than 30 minutes late for the exam, the test will be returned to the instructor and the student will need to reschedule another time to take the exam.
 The instructor must give SAS approval of the new time via email, phone, or in person.